diego1389/dev_docs/Vue/Notes.md

     Vue.use(myPlugin);
     ```
 28. What are mixings?
 A way to distribute reusable functionalities in Vue components.
 These reusable functions are merged with existing functions.
+- They can contain any component options.
+Multiple mixins can be specified in the mixin array of the component.

     ```js
     const myMixin = {
     created(){